 It’s a little thing that most people wouldn’t notice until they started getting multiple answers and challenges at the trivia night, but rest assured that BOTH answers would be given.
 Then, what would you do?
 Give it to both?
 Or only to the ones that matched your wrong answer?
 Tricky stuff.
 The easiest way to avoid having to make that decision is making sure you have clear and accurate questions with only ONE possible answer.

 You must tell your trivia nuts EXACTLY what you are looking for in your answer to (again) avoid constant challenges.
 For example: “What is the name of Jerry Seinfeld’s crazy-haired, wild neighbor on “Seinfeld”?
 Will you take just his first name?
 Will you take just his last name?
 Or must the tables put down the first and last name in order to get that answer correct?
 If you make sure the questions are as CLEAR as possible, it won’t be an issue.
 This question should be written: “What is the first and last name of Jerry Seinfeld’s crazy-haired, wild neighbor on Seinfeld?” in order to avoid confusion.

 Again, having the right trivia night questions and answers can make or break your trivia night.
 Even if the venue stinks and you run out of beverages, if you have GOOD trivia, your patrons will leave happy and ready to return next week or next year to play trivia again.
-IF you want to save the hours it will take to create and refine your trivia night questions OR if are a little nervous about writing trivia on your own, you can start to build your whole trivia night in only about 10 minutes HERE.
+IF you want to save the hours it will take to create and refine your trivia night questions OR if are a little nervous about writing trivia on your own, you can start to buy your trivia night questions for your whole trivia night in only about 10 minutes.
 Shhh... we won't tell anyone. :)